 |40–64 years||at least every 2 years||at least every year|

 |65 years and above||every year||at least every year|

 Anyone with risk factors for eye disease should consult an eye doctor to establish an appropriate schedule for their visits.

 Some conditions that regular eye exams can help detect include:

-These options can work well for people with lower prescriptions and those at lower risk of developing eye disease, but they should not take the place of regular and comprehensive in-person eye exams.
+People should use caution when using prescription renewal services (PRSs) such as Visibly.
+While PRSs can work well for people with lower prescriptions and those at lower risk of developing eye disease, they should not take the place of regular and comprehensive in-person eye exams.

 Below are some answers to frequently asked questions about ROKA.

 ROKA sells direct to consumers, without any middle persons.
 This means there are no resellers that will increase the price of products.

 ROKA offers prescription and nonprescription eyewear, including eyeglasses, sunglasses, and protective eyewear for men, women, and children.
 The company states that all of its eyewear is designed for performance, with frames that stay in place during physical activity.